 Founded in 2001, BackWerk has since developed into Germany’s biggest food service bakery.
 It also has outlets in three other European countries.
-In an interview, CEO Karl Brauckmann not only reveals the secrets of the company’s success, but also reports on the partnership-based cooperation with its franchisees and on the current reorientation process aimed at establishing BackWerk as a feel-good-food provider.
+In an interview, Managing Director Karl Brauckmann not only reveals the secrets of the company’s success, but also reports on the partnership-based cooperation with its franchisees and on the current reorientation process aimed at establishing BackWerk as a feel-good-food provider.

 Mr Brauckmann, BackWerk is seen as Germany’s biggest food service bakery.
 What do you believe to be the most decisive factors in this success?